project-dmaestro/data-interview-qs/posted-challenges/2020/october/09/solution-r.md

 ))
 ```

-The static plot looked like this.
-The interactive histograms could show changes in income between two genders across six ethnicities.
-The two sliders give users freedom to choose the number of histogram bins and show income histograms from the n-th transaction out of fifty that were simulated.
+The user interface of the shinyapp looks like the picture below.
+The interactive histograms on the right shows distribution in income between two genders across six ethnicities.
+The two sliders give users freedom to choose the number of histogram bins and n-th transaction out of fifty that were simulated.

 <img src = "images/plot1.PNG">

-I noticed at the end of simulation that the average income between two genders in each etnicity is around $49,000 with small variance in values.
+I observed the resulting histograms to notice that there was a pattern in population income.
+At the end of simulation, the average income between two genders in each etnicity is converged to around $49,000 with small variance in values.
+The first significant convergence was already shown halfway through the simulation cycle.

 <img src = "images/plot2.PNG">